 “Are you sure, though?”

 But here’s the thing.
-Ice cream is sugar and sugar is a carbohydrate, and according to the numerous articles by Huffington Post, The Guardian, Cleo, Webmd, Nerdfitness, and all that, too much carbohydrates give you globular thighs, globular bellies, and in my case, globular cheeks.
+Ice cream is sugar and sugar is a carbohydrate, and according to the numerous articles by Huffington Post, The Guardian, Cleo, WebMD, Nerdfitness, and all that, too many carbohydrates give you globular thighs, globular bellies, and in my case, globular cheeks.